 The ‘MADE in Kilkenny’ trail features many of these makers whose studios are often in idyllic settings, offering an opportunity to meet the people behind each beautifully made piece.
 Across from the iconic Kilkenny Castle, visitors can explore the National Design and Craft Gallery or take a short spin to Castlecomer Craft Yard.

-Along with being the home of Folkster, the city is synonymous with a host of independent boutiques such as new label 38Co, Lady Lorna and The Wardrobe.
+Along with being the home of Folkster, the city is synonymous with a host of independent boutiques such as new label 38Co, and Lady Lorna.
 In Kilkenny, long established family retailers sit proudly beside the High Street brands and eclectic designers.

 Lovers of authentic Irish craft and design will also be spoiled for choice and will be thrilled by a visit to the National Design and Craft Centre which never fails to challenge and inspire traditional design with exhibitions, talks and interventions.
 No room for complacency in Kilkenny!